Doane Tulugaq Avery: Work

 Avery's 2018 film Gently, Jennifer, is a coming-of-age story of two girls in the 1980s; she received the Jane Glassco Award for Emerging Talent from the C.J.
 Foundation and ImagineNative to produce the film.
 The stories she develops in her films are centered on feminine, queer and Indigenous character-driven narratives.
 Her work has screened internationally at numerous film festivals, including the Seattle Queer Film Festival, the Oaxaca Film Festival (Mexico), Outfest, Māoriland Film Festival (New Zealand), among others.
 Her film, Mama Dragon explores the story of a queer 40-year old ex-Mormon.
 Avery has said of her work, "I find that if I allow myself to explore the in-between spaces, it’s a place of natural curiosity and empathy."

 Awards and honors

 In 2016 Avery won the Jane Glassco Award from ImagineNative and the Emerging Filmmaker Award from the L.A.
 SkinsFest.
 She received a fellowship from the Sundance Institute in conjunction with the IAIA Native Writers Workshop.
 Later, in 2021, she received a fellowship from the Sundance Institute's Native Directors Lab for her work on Mama Dragon.
 She was also named a fellow by the Barcid Foundation's Native American TV Writers Lab, among other honors.
-She received a fellowship in 2021 from the Native American Showrunner Program, the program is sponsored by WarnerMedia, the Cherokee Film Office, Bad Robot, and Comcast NBC Universal.
+She received a fellowship in 2021 from the Native American Showrunner Program, which is sponsored by WarnerMedia, the Cherokee Film Office, Bad Robot, and Comcast NBC Universal.